 Silvi lives in Vancouver and is making artisanal chocolate, working on an organic farm,

-studying to become an engineer, singing in an Estonian Choir and doing burlesque.
+studying to become an engineer, singing in an Estonian Choir and doing burlesque, working in the Vancouver film industry and creating music for her AMAZING experimental, gothic Estonian vocal quartet.
 She still posts very occasionally.
 I highly recommend her posts on how to make experimental economical vegetable stock, advice on how to improvise a stir fry and how to cook the wild plantain or myrtle berries that you might have growing in your yard.